marinat1zz/marinat1zz/README.md

 - 👋 Hi, I’m @marinat1zz
 - 👀 I’m interested in psychology&piano
-- 🌱 I’m currently learning all
+- 🌱 I’m currently learning all about BCI
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ good good work, day day up!

 <!---
 marinat1zz/marinat1zz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.